Data Breach Policy 2024

 a.
 A breach of personal data may result in a loss of control of personal data, discrimination, identity theft or fraud, financial loss, damage to reputation, loss of confidentiality of personal data, damage to property or social disadvantage.
 Therefore, a breach, depending on the circumstances of the breach, can have a range of effects on individuals.

 a.
-If the data breach is likely to result in a risk to the rights and freedoms of the individual, the breach must be reported to the individual and ICO without undue delay and, where feasible, not later than 72 hours after having become aware of the breach.
-The Data Protection Officer must be informed immediately so they are able to report the breach to the ICO in the 72-hour timeframe.
+If the data breach is likely to result in a risk to the rights and freedoms of the individual, the breach must be reported to the individual and the Information Commissioner’s Office (ICO) without undue delay and, where feasible, not later than 72 hours after having become aware of the breach.
+The Data Protection Officer (DPO) must be informed immediately so they are able to report the breach to the ICO in the 72-hour timeframe.
 If the ICO is not informed within 72 hours, Spilsby Town Council via the DPO must give reasons for the delay when they report the breach.

 b.
 When notifying the ICO of a breach, Spilsby Town Council must: